-1 In total, £22.573 million is earmarked from the Capital plan (with the additional amount of £8.586 million fully funded from expected future receipts).
+&lt;sup>1 In total, £22.573 million is earmarked from ageCaablofund by support investment over the life of the capital plan (with the additional amount of £8.586 million fully funded from expected future receipts).

 The inherent risk in the Capital Plan is that projects will cost more than estimated thus resulting in additional borrowing.
 The monitoring procedures ensure that significant variations are reported at an early stage so that remedial action can be taken to mitigate this risk.
 The impact of Covid-19 is as yet unknown and will be reviewed by officers over the forthcoming period.